TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | TPMS variant | Standard | &bull; Fitted <br /> &bull; Standard <br /> &bull; Premium Chassis <br /> &bull; ECO <br /> &bull; Error |

 No clue what the different variants do, but I'm quite curious.
+Will be updated once tested.